 A survey of some of the fundamental ideas of discrete mathematics.
 Topics include set theory, relations on sets (especially equivalence relations, partial orders, and functions), number theory, induction and recursion, combinatorics, and graph theory.
-Prerequisite: MATH 127 and MATH 130 or approval of the Department Chairperson.
+Prerequisite: MATH 127 and MATH 130 or approval of the math department chairperson.
 Offered fall semesters.